web-arts-unimelb/contrib/modules/contrib/httprl/README.txt

 Issue HTTP Requests:
 httprl_build_url_self()
- - Helper function to build an URL for asynchronous requests to self. httprl_request()
+ - Helper function to build an URL for asynchronous requests to self.
+Note that you should set the Host name in the headers when using this. httprl_request()
  - Queue up a HTTP request in httprl_send_request(). httprl_send_request()